 Of course, if the weather is mild enough, layering up and going outdoors for a walk or a hike can be a great alternative.
 If it’s snowy, sledding can be a great outdoor activity.

 If going outdoors is not in the cards, age-appropriate board games and card games can present good opportunities for learning and interacting.
 You can help a child learn how to find his or her way around the kitchen using relatively simple age-appropriate recipes that can also be found online.

 Art and crafts are also an option.
 Trips to museums and libraries are also fun and even can be economical with winter break specials and free days.

 And when it’s too cold, reading in a blanket fort is a great way to pass the screen-free time.

 An important part of finding a healthy level of screen time is for parents to designate technology-free times, like during family dinners, as well as device-free locations, like not allowing children to keep devices in their bedrooms – especially overnight.

 It can be hard to enforce, but it helps your children in the long run.
 School-age children and adolescents who have more screen time often struggle with obesity and poor-quality sleep.

-Dr. Nicholas Pryomski is an Aurora Health Care pediatrician whose office will be moving to the Mount Pleasant Spring Street clinic when it opens on March 2.
+Dr. Nicholas Pryomski is an Aurora Health Care pediatrician at Mount Pleasant Spring Street clinic.

 About the Author